- Learn more about our generous financial aid policies on the Columbia Financial Aid Initiative FAQs page.

 Unlike the payment plan only strategy, long-term options like the Federal Direct Parent PLUS loan allows families to finance unbilled costs like books, miscellaneous expenses and travel.
 Therefore, a family may choose to borrow more than the billed costs, resulting in a small credit balance for the student each term.
 Credit balances are made available as a refund to the student.

 Please note that there is usually an origination fee associated with long-term financing options and, therefore, the net proceeds received by the school will be slightly less than the total amount borrowed.

-For more detailed Information regarding loans available to students and parents please visit the Student Financial Services Web site.
+For more detailed Information regarding payment options and loans available to students and parents please visit the Student Financial Services Web site.

 The scholarships you receive from outside sources will be used to reduce the work study portion of your financial aid package.
 For example, if you are awarded a $2,000 National Merit Scholarship, your work study expectation will be reduced by the full $2,000.
 Only after your work study has been completely eliminated will your scholarships begin to reduce any Columbia Grant you may have received.